dvbportal/appjet/README.md

 That's it! _myapp.js_ should contain the same JavaScript code that you would use for an app hosted on apps.jgate.de.

+For [full instructions](http://github.com/dvbportal/appjet/wiki/Running-An-Appjet-App) have a look at the wiki.

 ## Contributing to Appjet.jar